 Professor Clive Kay, Chief Executive

-Clive was appointed to the position of Chief Executive in September 2014, prior to this he served as Medical Director in November 2006 and has worked as a Consultant Radiologist at the Foundation Trust since 1998.
+Clive was appointed to the position of Chief Executive in September 2014, prior to this he served as Medical Director from 2006 and has worked as a Consultant Radiologist at the Foundation Trust since 1998.
 Clive became the Responsible Officer for the Foundation Trust in 2011 and was appointed Deputy Chief Executive in 2013.
 Before working in Bradford, he spent three years at the Medical University of South Carolina as Chief of Radiological Services at the Digestive Disease Centre.
-Clive was the Lead Clinician for the Western West Yorkshire Upper Gastrointestinal Cancer Centre between July 2001 and March 2010.
+Clive was the Lead Clinician for the Western West Yorkshire Upper Gastrointestinal Cancer Centre between 2001 and 2010.

-He is the Chairman of the Royal College of Radiologists’ Scientific Programme Committee, Elected Member of Council of the Royal College of Radiologists, Member of the Editorial Board of Clinical Radiology.
+He is the immediate past Chairman of the Royal College of Radiologists's Scientific Programme Committee.
+Clive is an Elected Member of Council of the Royal College of Radiologists and Member of the Editorial Board of Clinical Radiology.
 Clive is an immediate past Member of the Professional Support and Standards Board of the Royal College of Radiologists.
 He is a past Chairman of the British Society of Gastrointestinal and Abdominal Radiology.
 He is a Fellow of the Royal College of Radiologists and a Fellow of the Royal College of Physicians of Edinburgh.
 He is an Honorary Visiting Professor at the University of Bradford.